-- Press the MENU key to scroll through the Main Menu items until CLEAR MEMORY appears on the display. - Press ENTER. - 3.
+- 1. Press the HOME key then use the arrow keys to scroll through the Main Menu items until CLEAR MEMORY appears on the display. - Press ENTER. - 3.
 Use the up and down arrows to find CLEAR RESTART LOG. - 4.
 Press ENTER to clear the Restart Log and reset all Auto Restart fault counters.

 CAUTION: Clearing faults through the CLEAR MEMORY menu will clear ALL faults in the Restart Log and all fault counters will be reset to zero.
-If any number of automatic restarts have been allowed through parameters in the Auto Restart Parameters (Table 15), the counter on these faults will be set to zero.
+If any number of automatic restarts have been allowed through the Auto Restart Parameters (Table 11), the counter on these faults will be set to zero.